jprasmussen/commerce-stripe/README.txt

-2. Insert your API keys at the Stripe configuration page admin/commerce/config/payment-methods/manage/commerce_payment_commerce_stripe/
+2. Insert your API keys at the Stripe configuration page admin/commerce/config/payment-methods/manage/commerce_payment_commerce_stripe/ Remember to test the functionality with the test keys before going live!

 CREDITS
 -------

-Commerce Maksuturva integration has been written by Ilari Mäkelä and sponsored by Mearra.
+Commerce Stripe integration has been written by Ilari Mäkelä and sponsored by Mearra.

 http://drupal.org/user/726092/